| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 DUMB GRID:

 The present electricity grid in Ontario is a classic dumb grid in which central dispatch rather than distributed intelligence is used to match generation to load.
-The intelligence on the grid is limited to transformer tap controllers in substations to regulate feeder voltages and breaker controllers which clear, isolate and identify faults.
+The distributed intelligence on the grid is limited to substation transformer tap controllers which regulate feeder voltages and substation breaker controllers which clear, isolate and identify faults.

 SMART GRID:

-A Smart Grid is an electricity grid that uses distributed control systems to achieve maximum efficiency and reliability.
-Implementation of a Smart Grid involves abandonment of the concept of central control of electricity dispatch.
-Instead each part of the electricity system should have its own local controller which should act to maximize the load factor or capacity factor of that part of the system consistent with proper voltage regulation.
+A Smart Grid is an electricity grid that uses distributed control systems to achieve maximum efficiency, economy and reliability.
+Implementation of a Smart Grid involves abandonment of the concept of central control of all electricity dispatch.
+Instead each part of the electricity system should have its own local zone controller which should act to maximize the daily load factor or daily generator capacity factor within that zone consistent with proper voltage regulation.
+Ideally, if there is an electricity supply interruption the zone controller should have sufficient intelligence to obtain power from alternate sources.
 A local control zone may be as small as a single building.
-Ideally, if there is an electricity supply interruption the controller should have sufficient intelligence to obtain power from an alternate source or an alternate feeder.

 REDUNDANCY:

-In order for local controllers to satisfactorily manage fault conditions there must be sufficient transmission redundancy that the electricity system can operate with any single component out of service.
-A problem in Ontario at present is that there are numerous points, particularly around Toronto, where that redundancy simply does not exist at peak load conditions.
+In order for local zone controllers to satisfactorily manage fault conditions there must be sufficient equipment redundancy that the electricity system can operate with any single major component out of service.
+A problem in Ontario at present is that there are numerous places, particularly around Toronto, where transmission/distribution redundancy simply does not exist at peak load conditions.

 IMPLEMENTATION: